arvidn/libtorrent/trunk/docs/manual.rst

 of time, on upload slot is closed.
 The number of upload slots will never be less than what has been set by ``session::set_max_uploads()``.
 To query the current number of upload slots, see ``session_status::allowed_upload_slots``.

+When ``auto_upload_slots_rate_based`` is set, and ``auto_upload_slots`` is set, the max upload slots setting is ignored and decided completely automatically.
+This algorithm is designed to prevent the peer from spreading its upload capacity too thin.

 ``use_parole_mode`` specifies if parole mode should be used.
 Parole mode means that peers that participate in pieces that fail the hash check are put in a mode